-The Board's Base Address is set by jumpers labeled "BOARD ADDR."
-The jumpers are marked /A5 through /A9, and /A5 is the least significant bit of the address.
+The board's Base Address is set by jumpers labeled "BOARD ADDR."
+The jumpers are marked /A5 through /A9 and /A5 is the least significant bit of the address.
 The base addresses can be selected anywhere within the I/O address range 000-3E0 provided that they do not overlap with other functions.
 The FINDBASE software utility provided on the CD with your board will help you select a base address that does not conflict with other assignments.

 This board requires a block of 32 addresses (20 hex).
-Address Setup Jumper locations are marked /A5 through /A9.
-In order to configure the desired address, the hexadecimal address must be converted to a binary representation, which is then selected by installing jumpers on the board.
+In order to configure the desired address, the hexadecimal address must be converted to a binary representation.

-For example, as illustrated below, switch selection corresponds to hex 2C0 (or binary 10 110x xxxx).
+For example, as illustrated below, jumper selection corresponds to hex 2C0 (or binary 10 110x xxxx).
 The "xxxxx" represents address lines A4 through A0 used on the board to select individual registers as described in Chapter 6: Programming of the manual.

-Hex Representation 2 2
+Hex Representation 2 С

 Conversion Factors 2 1 8 4 2

 Binary Representation 1 0 1 1 0

 Jumper Installed NO YES NO NO YES

 Jumper Label A9 A8 A7 A6 A5

-Table 3-1: Hex Conversion
+Table 3-1: Address Selection and Hex Conversions